 - Savor a traditional Maori Hāngī meal at the Bay of Plenty

 In December, expect the same intense heat as in January.
 In parts of Australia, it can be scorchingly hot (rarely straying below 70°F on the cooler coastal cities), and very warm everywhere else.
-So, if you find intense heat difficult, travelling to Oceania in summer may be the best idea.
+So, if you find intense heat difficult, traveling to Oceania in summer may be the best idea.
 Once again, we recommend coming in the spring when the climate is more agreeable and there are many interesting things to see and experience.

 - Ring in the New Year in Gisborne – the first city in the world to welcome the New Year

 - Enjoy the pristine beaches of New Zealand, along with generous servings of fish and chips